ABOUT THIS AID APPEAL

 This initiative started in August 2014 with an email to the mothers in Samara's son’s year group, appealing for winter clothes and shoes to send to the people displaced in Iraq who lost everything when IS took their towns, cities and villages.

-The aid we send is taken to people who are in need, and our partners serve everyone in need regardless of their faith, political views, gender, ethnicity or other defining categories.
+The aid we send is taken to people in need, and our teams serve everyone in need regardless of their faith, political views, gender, ethnicity or other defining categories.
 Our aim is to demonstrate the unconditional love of God to people who are in desperate need, and everything we send is given freely to those in need with no expectations and no strings attached.

 We rely completely on people like you volunteering your time and giving what you can to make this work happen.
-None of us get paid for doing this, we do it because it simply because needs to be done, and these people need to know that they have not been forgotten.
+None of us in the UK get paid for doing this, we do it because it simply because it needs to be done, and these people need to know that they have not been forgotten.